vandamd/Docker-OSX/README.md

 bash Docker-OSX/5_subrun.sh
 ```

+## Notes

 If you want macOS to turn on when you boot up Ubuntu, you can change the restart policy.
 You can find out [here](https://docs.docker.com/config/containers/start-containers-automatically/).
 I used [Portainer](https://www.portainer.io/) to do it as I also manage other containers!

 If it's a bit slow you can look at [this](https://github.com/sickcodes/osx-optimizer) to optimise macOS.

+For those of you who are running on a Dell XPS like I am, consider limiting your battery charge with Dell's Command | Configure, and disabling suspension when closing the lid.
+- You can find Dell's Command | Configure [here](https://www.dell.com/support/home/en-uk/?lwp=rt), search for your laptop model
+- `sudo ./cctk --PrimaryBattChargeCfg=Custom:50-80`
+- To disable suspension when lid is closed, install Gnome Tweak Tool, open it and disable suspension